 While GCG DOES NOT have co-ed group homes at the moment, it does provide group homes that support male or female members, only.
 GCG has an all-female group home in Paradise Valley, and an all-male group home in Mesa.
 An all-female group home is in the works for Scottsdale.

-GCG serves the developmentally disabled with an emphasis on those with behavioral issues.
+GCG serves people who have a developmental disability with an emphasis on those with behavioral issues.
 It also provides homes for those whose physical disability restricts them to a wheelchair.

 We encourage you to read the entire content of our website, and reach out to us using our Contact PAGE, so that we can have a Question and Answer session, which will provide you the way ahead for admission to a GCG home.